 - Note: while these guidelines were created for the purpose of guiding newsrooms in their reporting, this information also covers some of the history and many complexities related to this case and can be useful for guiding conversations

 - Asian Americans Advancing Justice Atlanta: Statement – “Georgia’s Asian American Leaders Call for Community-Centered Response After Six Asian Women Are Murdered”

-- Stopping AAPI Hate - Reports and Press Releases - for context around Asian hate crimes in America
+- Stopping AAPI Hate - Reports - for context around Asian hate crimes in America

 - The National Asian Pacific American Women’s Forum is sharing regular updates on Twitter

 Organizations to support

 - The Downtown East Side Women’s Centre is one the few safe spaces within the Downtown East Side exclusively for self-identified women and their children.
 The centre provides practical support to over 500 women, children and seniors, including (but not limited to) their Chinese Seniors Outreach Program

 - SWAN Vancouver provides culturally-specialised supports and advocacy to im/migrant women engaged in indoor sex work